israelmeister/eXit/README.md

 ## About

-This is my first game project.
+This is my first small project.
+I am not a graphic designer, so the visuals are basic.
+The focus was on learning C++ and SFML, not on creating original assets.

 ## Disclaimer